jdswinbank/Comet/README.rst

   $ twistd comet --help
   Usage: twistd [options] comet [options]
   Options:
-    -r, --receiver         Listen for TCP connections from publishers.
+    -r, --receive          Listen for TCP connections from authors.
-    -p, --publisher        Re-broadcast VOEvents received
+    -b, --broadcast        Re-broadcast VOEvents received.
         --local-ivo=       [default: ivo://comet.broker/default_ivo]
         --ivorndb=         IVORN database root. [default: /tmp]
-        --publisher-port=  TCP port for publishing events. [default: 8099] --receiver-port=   TCP port for receiving events. [default: 8098] --whitelist=       Network to be included in submission whitelist.
+        --receive-port=    TCP port for receiving events. [default: 8098] --broadcast-port=  TCP port for broadcasting events. [default: 8099] --whitelist=       Network to be included in submission whitelist.
                            [default: 0.0.0.0/0]
-        --remote=          Remote broker to subscribe to (host:port).
+        --remote=          Remote broadcaster to subscribe to (host:port).
         --filter=          XPath filter applied to events broadcast by remote.
         --action=          Add an event handler.
         --cmd=             Spawn external command on event receipt.
         --help             Display this help and exit.
         --version          Display Twisted version and exit.

-If the ``--receiver`` option is supplied, Comet will listen for TCP connections from remote publishers and accept events for distribution.
-The TCP port on which Comet will listen may be specified with the ``--receiver-port`` option.
+If the ``--receive`` option is supplied, Comet will fulfil the Broker role in an Author to Broker connection.
+In other words, it will listen for TCP connections from remote authors and accept events for distribution.
+The TCP port on which Comet will listen may be specified with the ``--receive-port`` option.

-If the ``--publisher`` option is supplied, any VOEvents received (either by direct connection from other publishers, or by subscribing to other brokers) are rebroadcast to our subscribers.
-The TCP port on which Comet will allow subscribers to connect may be specified with the ``--publisher-port`` option.
+If the ``--broadcast`` option is supplied, Comet will allow Subscribers to connect and then it will fulfil the Broker role in a Broker to Subscriber connection with each of the Subscribers.
+Any VOEvents received (either by direct connection from authors, or by subscribing to remote brokers) are rebroadcast to subscribers.
+The TCP port on which Comet will allow subscribers to connect may be specified with the ``--broadcast-port`` option.

-If one or more ``--remote`` options are supplied, Comet will subscribe to the remote broker specified and collect events.
+If one or more ``--remote`` options are supplied, Comet will subscribe to the remote host specified and fulfil the Subscriber role in the resulting Broker to Subscriber connection.

-If none of ``--receiver``, ``--publisher`` or ``--remote`` are supplied, there is no work to be done and Comet will exit immediately.
+A single Comet daemon will accept any combination ``--receiver``, ``--broadcast`` and one or more ``--remote`` options and play all of these roles simultaneously.
+If none of ``--receiver``, ``--broadcast`` or ``--remote`` are supplied, there is no work to be done and Comet will exit immediately.

 All modes of operation identify themselves by means of an IVORN: see the `VOEvent standard <http://www.ivoa.net/Documents/VOEvent/index.html>`_ for